My Raspberry Pi 400 Keyboard Computer

 if [ "cat /sys/block/sda/device/scsi_disk/*/provisioning_mode" != "unmap" ] ; then echo unmap | tee /sys/block/sda/device/scsi_disk/*/provisioning_mode fi

-I like to have it run once an hour because there's no telling when the system will decide to run the "fstrim" command.
+I like to have it run once an hour because there is no telling when the system will decide to run the "fstrim" command.
 The script doesn't write anything if it reads "unmap", so running the script hourly doesn't hurt anything.

-I tested all this with both the Pi and my mini PC, so I'm pretty confident it works.
+I tested all this with both the Pi and my mini PC, so I'm pretty confident it works this way consistently.

 Overclocking